-Beach safety and awareness is an important part of making sure your family is aware of potential hazards and learns the safety tips when vacationing here on the Outer Banks.
-We are a barrier island destination so winds and currents play a huge role in ocean conditions so it is important to be knowledgeable about the power of waves, rip currents, marine life, and how to read the safety flags and what they mean.
-Be safe, be alert and following beach safety guidelines.
-Remember to #lovethebeachrespecttheocean.
+Beach safety and awareness is an important part of making sure your family understands potential hazards and learns the safety tips when vacationing here on the Outer Banks.
+We are a barrier island destination so winds and currents play a huge role in ocean conditions.
+It is important to be knowledgeable about the power of waves, rip currents, marine life, and what safety flags are and what they mean.
+Be safe, be alert and follow beach safety guidelines.
+Remember to- #lovethebeachrespecttheocean.

 Visit the Outer Banks Visitor Bureau beach safety page

 Monitor the Weather and Beach Conditions • Sign Up for Text Notifications

 Dare County Emergency Management launched text to join groups for the community and it's visitors to check forecasts and be informed when severe conditions are pending.

 Anyone can subscribe by texting “JOIN OBXBeachConditions” to 30890.
 Subscribers will receive alerts and updates related to ocean safety and beach condition reports posted by ocean rescue personnel.

 You can also sign up for Dare County's Emergency Alerts text "JOIN DareEmergencyAlerts" to 30890, anyone can sign up for Dare County Alerts and Notifications at www.darenc.com/emergencyalerts."